oriyonay/sketch_rec_project/README.md

 ## reader.py
 This file is used to read the stored data

-## tracker.py
+## Main.py
 This file is used to start the data collection

-## tracker_functions.py
+## Tracker.py
-This file contains the helper functions and classes to collect mouse and eyetackign coordinates
+coordinates
 ### class FreshestFrame
 This Class is a wrapper class for cv2 video capture that assures there is no race condition between recorded frames so that it is all in order and synced with mouse movements
 ### class Tracker
-This class contains the functions for capturing mouse and eye coordinates.
+This class contains the functions for capturing mouse, eye, and pupil coordinates.